fall inside a hole

 Plarail Town-adjacent and "studded" accessories

 Starting in 1985 Tomy began using studs to hold signs on railroad crossings and other accessories, with some accessories using the design of people seen on the Plarail Town buildings.
+In the era of PlaKids a similar practice of making graphics resemble the figures and including places to sit and stand them reappeared.

 Year Name Description Photo